 Example using PBR profile based on Constraint

 Figure E.8.6 shows how requirements are specified on the model representing a specification.
-Note that, as modeled here, the requirement represented by Constraint2 applies to any instance of the Vehicle block while the one represented by Constraint1 applies to instances of Vehicle block which are “used” as defined by the “vehicle” role of the Context block
+Note that, as modeled here, the requirement represented by Constraint2 applies to any instance of the Vehicle block while the one represented by Constraint1 applies to instances of Vehicle block which are “used” as defined by the “vehicle” role of the Context block, such as the design weight of the vehicle on a bridge or vehicle transporter.